 - G.I.
 Bill Failures to Protect Black Americans

-While this is a long list, there are undoubtedly many more events and practices that have contributed to the growth of the wealth gap in America.
+While this is a long list, undoubtedly, many more events and practices have contributed to the growth of America’s wealth gap.
 Black Americans weren’t ever given a fair opportunity to gain wealth to pass on to their children or grandchildren.
 Currently, the wealth gap exists in every income group from the bottom to the top 10%.
 Even for those in the top 10%, the median income for a white household is $1,446,140 more than that of a Black household…

 How Real Estate Builds Generational Wealth